Communication tips for talking to people with hearing loss

 Below are some things that you can do to help facilitate communication when someone has hearing loss, whether that person is you—or a loved one, friend, or coworker.

-Some environments are much easier for communication for people with hearing loss.
+Some environments are much easier for communication for people who are hearing impaired.
 Here are some things you can do to ensure the environment is perfect for communication:

-- Make sure the room has enough lighting.
-People with hearing loss often rely upon lip reading, facial expressions and gestures to supplement their remaining hearing and improve communication.
+Make sure the room has enough lighting.
+People with hearing loss often rely upon lip and speech reading, facial expressions, body language and gestures to supplement their remaining hearing and improve communication.

-- Pick a place that has minimum background noise.
-Though our ears and brain are able to filter out background noise in most situations, people with hearing loss often have a very difficult time hearing over excessive noise.
+Pick a place that has minimum background noise.
+Though our ears and brain are able to filter out background noise in most situations, people with hearing loss or hidden hearing loss often have a difficult time hearing over excessive noise.
 Keep in mind that small rooms with no carpeting or curtains tend to have poor acoustics and can distort voices.
 More tips for improving your home's acoustics for better hearing.

 Make it easy to see everyone's faces.
 If you will be in a group setting, choose a location—or if you're at a restaurant, a round table —where the person with hearing loss will have visual access to everyone's faces to facilitate better communication.

 Here are a few examples of using the above tips to pick an appropriate environment for communication: